Find out about: Exmouth Museum

 Memories of a Happy Holiday: Exmouth Docks, Devon by H. F. Morley Date painted: 1955 Tempera on card, 14.5 x 25 cm

-Lt.
-Sandford was a Submarine commander in the First World War and won a Victoria Cross for the daring raid on Zeebrugge in 1918.
-Read his story, and that of Exmouth's other VC, at the Museum.
+Rex Warneford won the Victoria Cross for being the first pilot to shoot down a Zeppelin.
+Richard Sandford was a Submarine commander in the First World War and won a Victoria Cross for the daring raid on Zeebrugge in 1918.
+See their stories at the Museum.

 Situated on the corner of Rolle Street and the Strand Gardens this was a favourite meeting place for Exmothians.
 Alas, a Mobile Phone shop now occupies the corner premises.
 Visit the Museum to see more photographs of Exmouth Past and Present.